Documentation Index

 Here is how you setup an interface to interact with your Azure models.

-file in the same directory as your code.
+Create a config.yaml file in the same directory as your code.

 - π src